pixelmatix/SmartMatrix/src/MIGRATION.md

 # Migrating from SmartMatrix 2.x to SmartMatrix 3
 SmartMatrix3 has separated out the single SmartMatrix class into a core class for refreshing the display, and separate layer classes for storing data.
-If you get an error like this, you need to use find+replace to update your code to use the new class and method names.
+The library is not backwards compatible with sketches created for SmartMatrix 2.x, but by following this document it should be relatively easy to update your sketches to get access to the new features.

 ## Updating Normal SmartMatrix Sketch